grbagwe/vehicle-security/carla_installations/README.md

 # CARLA installtion on palmetto

 If you absolutly need to install carla on palmetto you can use this script.
-It installs carla 0.9.15
+It installs carla 0.9.15 ** In future we will have a common installation for everyone in the project folder **

 1. Clone this repo